-With over 30 million copies sold, Terraria is easily one of the most played indie games of the last decade.
-Created by Re-Logic, the 2D game blends Metroidvania exploration, Minecraft-like crafting mechanics, and stunning pixel art visuals.
+With over 30 million copies sold, Terraria is easily one of the most famous indie games of the last decade.
+Created by Re-Logic, the 2D game blends Metroidvania exploration, Minecraft-like crafting mechanics, and outstanding pixel art visuals.

-As fun and varied as Terraria can be, a little variety never hurt anyone.
-In this list, we’re recommending the best games like Terraria to play in 2023.
+As delightful and diverse as Terraria can be, a little variety never hurt anyone.
+In this list, we’re recommending the best games like Terraria to play in 2025.
 This includes the best games like Terraria on Steam, co-op games like Terraria, and more.

 Table of ContentsShow